 What is a Pin Bar?

 The pin bar (also known as Pinocchio Bar) formation is a reversal setup.
-It is a one candle/bar formation that has an obvious large tail or shadow either up or down.
+It is a one-candle/bar formation that has an obvious large tail or shadows either up or down.

 A pin bar is a single candlestick setup that clues price action into potential reversals in the market.
 It also has an elongated wick that sticks out.
 There is also a Fake Pin Bar that is different than the normal pin bars.